Crystallization in the Food Industry: A Comprehensive Guide

 1. Crystallizers:

 Crystallizers are vessels designed to promote crystallization.
-They can be classified as batch crystallizers (operates in cycles) or continuous crystallizers (operates continuously).
+They can be classified as batch crystallizers (operate in cycles) or continuous crystallizers (operate continuously).
+Different types of crystallizers exist, each optimized for specific applications and crystal properties.

 2. Cooling and Mixing: